kvnwyl/HeightAs/README.md

 # HeightAs :cake:

->Convert your height into a range of objects.
+>Ever wanted to know how many biscuits tall you are?
+How about your height in tennis balls?
+With `HeightAs`, this - and more - is all possible.

-`HeightAs` is a humorous module to calculate your height as a variety of different objects.
+`HeightAs` is a humorous module to calculate your height as a quantity of a variety of different objects.

-# Usage
+# Usage :cake:

 Create an instance of the `HeightAs` class and pass in keyword args of the desired height.
 Currently feet, inches, m, cm and mm are supported.